msft-davidlee/contoso-coffee-house/README.md

 2. [Real-time Data Ingestion to award points API Microservice (Frontdoor, AKS, SQL, APIM and AAD)](AKS.md)
 3. [ETL Batch Transaction reconciliation File processing for awarding points (Storage, DataFactory, SQL, AKS, APIM and AAD)](DATAFACTORY.md)

-Although not part of the demo environment, optionally, we can also review [Local .NET development with Docker](LOCALDEV.md) which speaks to how a developer can think about local development practices.
-The .NET solution in this project are developed with this practice.
+Although not part of the demo environment, we optionally review [Local .NET development with Docker](LOCALDEV.md) which speaks to how a developer can setup local development for the .NET solution.

 # Setting up the Demo Environment
 Follow the steps below to create the demo environment in your own Azure Subscription.
 Be sure to review prerequisites first!